davidblakneymoore/A-Function-for-Comparing-Multiple-Correlation-Coefficients-From-Independent-Correlations-in-R/README.md

 I'm also indebted to my former advisor, Karl Guillard, for introducing me to this technique and for generally sparking my interest in statistics.

+This function has been cited in at least one peer-reviewed journal article (Findor et al., 2021).

 Works Cited

 de Mendiburu, F. 2017. agricolae: Statistical Procedures for Agricultural Research.
 R package version 1.2-8. <https://CRAN.R-project.org/package=agricolae>.

+Findor, A., M. Hruska, P. Jankovská, and M. Pobudová.
+2021.
+Re-examining public opinion preferences for migrant categorizations: “Refugees” are evaluated more negatively than “migrants” and “foreigners” related to participants’ direct, extended, and mass-mediated intergroup contact experiences.
+Int.
+J. Intercult.
+Relat.
+80:262-273.

 Levy, K.J.
 1977.
 Pairwise comparisons involving unequal sample sizes associated with correlations, proportions or variances.
 Br.
 J. Math.
 Stat.
 Psychol.
 30:137-139.